Berrenslab/CELLO_pipeline/READ_2.md

-*In development*
 # CELLO_pipeline
 Nextflow based CELLO-seq pipeline optimised for SLURM clusters.
-If steps have same number, they are synchronous.
+This specific code take raw fastq reads from ONT sequencing runs and outputs qc and and demultiplexed files.
+Note that if steps have same number, they are synchronous.
+Please see XXX for mroe details.

 ### Dealing with pipeline errors
 Each run creates a html report (run_report_YYYY-MM-DD_hh-ss.html).
 If there are issues, you look for the error codes.
 If this is not enough, you can identify the problematic processes and cd ```work/problematic/process``` and ```ls -lha``` to see all files: .command.out and .command.err are the most useful.